 Students and researchers in geophysics, geochemistry, volcanology, atmospheric science, applied math, oceanography, and hydrology; secondary audience in geophysical industry

-2. History of Semi-Lagrangian methods
+- History of semi-Lagrangian methods

-12. Semi-Lagrangian methods on the sphere
+- Semi-Lagrangian methods on a sphere

-14. Applications in the geosciences
+- Applications of semi-Lagrangian methods in the geosciences

 - No. of pages: